ZachSaucier/sveltekit-blog/src/lib/posts/2025/cheaper-labor.md

 # To gain understanding for the future, look at the past

+"AI" is changing the way that people live and work.
+This is particularly true of my occupation as a software developer.

-Let's take a brief look at some times that in the past where people's jobs have been replaced by cheaper labor.
+In order to try and predict the long term effects of AI on my occupation and on other creative fields, I think it's helpful to think about the past when people's jobs have been replaced by cheaper labor.

 ## Book reproduction

-Before the printing press books had to be reproduced by hand.
+Before the printing press, books had to be reproduced by hand.
 A lot of the time this was done by monks (the Bible was and still is the most reproduced book).
 A large book like the Bible that was copied by hand was expensive because it took a very long time to create one copy.
-Sometimes this reproduction was simply the words, written legibly.
-Other times it was done with more style and craft -- with embellishments and imagery drawn in (example).
-These monks were experts in their craft -- and their occupation largely became inviable by the printing press.
+Sometimes the reproductions were simply the words written legibly.
+Other times it was done with more style and craft -- with embellishments and imagery drawn in ([example](https://www.patheos.com/blogs/holywrit/2018/04/the-great-bible-of-mainz-the-story-of-a-little-known-handwritten-bible/)).
+These monks were experts in their craft.
+But their occupation largely became inviable by the printing press.

-When the printing press was created and production capabilities dramatically improved there were a few effects:
+When the printing press was created and production capabilities dramatically improved there were large effects:
-Most, if not all, people reproducing books by hand eventually lost their job.
+- Most, if not all, people reproducing books by hand eventually lost their job.
-Books because drastically cheaper.
+- Books because drastically cheaper.
-Book design became more similar and less unique.
+- Book design became more similar and less unique.
-Owning books became less of a status of wealth.
+- Owning books became less of a status of wealth.
-More people read books.
+- More people read books.

 Are there still jobs in book reproduction?
 Obviously.
 There are authors, publishers, and smaller print studios (which are great!
 Try out your local one).
-Additionally, the artistic side of book reproduction lives on through hand letterers (example) -- their occupation is almost purely the decorative, creative side of what book design was.
+Additionally, the artistic side of book reproduction lives on through hand lettering ([example](https://99designs.com/blog/design-tutorials/basics-of-hand-lettering-tutorial/)).

 ## Photography